tiancaiamao/shen-go/README.md

 (native "hello" "world")
 ```

-The `native` keyword tells the compiler to use the right calling convention, the first argument is the function name, which you regist in the Go plugin file using `runtime.RegistNativeCall`.
+The `native` keyword tells the compiler to use the correct calling convention, the first argument is the function name, which you regist in the Go plugin file using `runtime.RegistNativeCall`.

 Notice that native call is not curry function, If you want to partial apply them, you have to wrap it: